Peters Fahrschule

 Start now or wait until 2027?

-For the vast majority of learners the clear recommendation is: start now.
-Until the planned entry into force on 1 July 2027, today's rules apply unchanged – anyone who waits postpones their independence by well over a year for a completely uncertain saving.
-There is also a practical effect: because many are waiting for the reform right now, a rush is likely afterwards – with even longer waiting times at the licensing office, at the TÜV and at the driving schools themselves.
+For the vast majority of learners the recommendation remains: start now.
+Yes, the new training rules are set to arrive earlier than originally planned – as early as 1 January 2027.
+That changes little in the maths: a saving is not guaranteed even then, because you will still drive as many lessons as you need to be ready for the exam.
+There is also a practical effect: if many people who are waiting all start at once, a rush is likely – with even longer waiting times at the licensing office, at the TÜV and at the driving schools themselves.
+Notably, the Federal Ministry for Transport itself justifies the early start of the training rules with exactly this concern: preventing a “bow wave” of waiting learners.
 Whoever starts now is finished before the backlog builds up.

 What the reform means for your license in Munich

 Little – at least with us.
 At our locations in Haidhausen, Giesing and Haar we already train in a performance-based way and with digital theory tools.
-Whoever starts now drives with exactly the modern methods the reform wants to make the nationwide standard – just today instead of sometime in 2027.
+Whoever starts now drives with exactly the modern methods the reform wants to make the nationwide standard – just already today.

 Driving License Reform 2027: Frequently Asked Questions